 Career Requirements and Job Duties of a Master Herbalist

 The United States requires that those who perform medical diagnoses prescribe pharmaceutical drugs have a medical degree.
 However, no medical degree is required of individuals who see clients and simply help them to improve their health, through the use of herbal remedies (www.naturalhealers.com).
 Many master herbalists observe patients and provide them with an assessment of why they are experiencing their specific health problems.
 They then suggest lifestyle changes which should help the problems.
 Many clients don't have any sort of ailments when they consult a master herbalist.
 Often, individuals turn to herbalists to find natural ways to improve their health.

 Master herbalists might choose to work exclusively in one area, such as the creation of herbal supplements.
 Some individuals may decide to write books or articles about herbal remedies and supplies.
 Still others find jobs working for health food and medicine stores that sell many natural herbal products (www.gcnm.com).

 Because of the lack of licensing required for herbalists and other natural medicine experts, combined with the high rate of self-employment in the field, salary statistics for master herbalists are not tracked by the Bureau of Labor Statistics.
-PayScale.com indicated that the median salary for herbalists as of August 2016 was $40,000.
-PayScale.com also published in August 2016 that the median hourly rate earned by managers working in herbal supplement retail stores was $15.00, while sales associates in the same type of stores earned a median of $8.95 an hour.
+PayScale.com indicated that the median salary for herbalists as of August 2019 was $39,000.
+PayScale.com also published in September 2019 that the average hourly rate earned by managers working in herbal supplement retail stores was $14, while territory sales repreentative in the same type of stores earned a median of $19 an hour.